GabrielaNvrro/GabrielaNvrro/README.md

 </p>
 <h2 align="center"> I'm a Multimedia Engineering Student :computer:! </h2>

-> "I'm here to put on a show".

 I'm in love with communication and technology.
   I love solving problems and creating innovative solutions.
 I'm an enthusiastic about learning new things and meeting new people..